 Ingredients needed to make Pumpkin salad

 Roasted Pumpkin: You may use any pumpkin or even butternut squash for this dish.
+A fantastic alternative to pumpkin, which is always easier to procure, is butternut squash.
+Sweet potatoes, instead of pumpkin or squash, also make a delicious salad.

+Arugula: It adds a slightly tart, peppery flavor that balances the sweetness of the pumpkin.
 You can use any greens of your choice.
 Baby spinach tastes great.
 You can also use 1:1 of arugula and baby spinach.
-You can use spring green mix.
+You can use a spring green mix.
 Kale is a fantastic addition to this salad, too.

 Extra Virgin Olive Oil: The ideal oil for dressings is extra virgin olive oil, which adds a unique peppery taste to the dish.

 Balsamic Vinegar: It adds sweetness and a rich, smooth feel to the dressing.
-It adds a distinctive bold flavor to the salad.
+It adds a distinctive, bold flavor to the salad.

 Lemon Juice: Freshly squeezed lemon juice provides a tang to the dressing.